 It is the blocking version because it blocks the connection when there are no members to pop from any of the given sorted sets.
 A member with the lowest score is popped from first sorted set that is non-empty, with the given keys being checked in the order that they are given.

-timeout argument is interpreted as an integer value specifying the maximum
+timeout argument is interpreted as an double value specifying the maximum

 number of seconds to block.
 A timeout of zero can be used to block indefinitely.